La La Land: German television prank

 In March 2017, La La Land was at the center of a prank involving Goldene Kamera, an annual German film and television award.
 German comedians Joko Winterscheidt and Klaas Heufer-Umlauf arranged for a Ryan Gosling impersonator to be awarded the "Best International Film" prize for La La Land.
 Following the event, a speaker for television broadcaster ZDF asked for the trophy to be given back, stating that La La Land had won the prize and that the trophy would be given to the real Ryan Gosling.
 The incident, which became known as "GoslingGate", sparked criticism of the event's concept.
 Media critics argued that the "Best International Film" award had only been created in an effort to get Ryan Gosling on the show, with no regards for the film's quality.
 The incident played a major role in the cancellation of the Goldene Kamera in 2019.
 In 2018, Winterscheidt and Heufer-Umlauf were awarded the Grimme Award for their media criticism.

 Stage adaptations

 Broadway musical

 On February 7, 2023, it was announced that the film would be adapted into a Broadway musical by Platt and Lionsgate.
-Hurwitz, Pasek & Paul will return to write additional songs for the show.
+Hurwitz, Pasek, and Paul will return to write additional songs for the show.
 Bartlett Sher will direct from a book by Ayad Akhtar and Matthew Decker.

 So Long Boulder City

-A theatrical spin-off, So Long Boulder City, was also created in 2017 by comedians Jimmy Fowlie and Jordan Black.
+A theatrical spin-off, So Long Boulder City, was created in 2017 by comedians Jimmy Fowlie and Jordan Black.
 The show was a full-length parody of Mia Dolan's one-woman show from the movie, and featured Fowlie in drag as Mia.
 So Long Boulder City debuted in Los Angeles before enjoying a run at the SubCulture Off-Broadway theater in New York City.